Wyoming vacation rental tax guide

 Before collecting any lodging taxes from your guests, you need to be aware of whether any taxes have already been collected for you.

 In Wyoming, short-term rental marketplaces are required to collect lodging taxes on behalf of their listings.
 If all your Wyoming transactions go through a short-term rental marketplace that collects taxes for you, you’re not required to register with the state or collect lodging taxes.
 If taxes aren’t being collected for you, such as when guests book directly with you rather than through a marketplace, you’re responsible for lodging tax compliance.

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in Wyoming.
-For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term is exempt from lodging taxes.